-“It gave me an opportunity to kind of throw some more punches at COVID-19, to fight back, to stand up and get up and do something about it and not just think about myself but think about other people,” Palmer said.
+“It gave me an opportunity to kind of throw some more punches at COVID-19, to fight back, to stand up and get up and do something about it and not just think about myself but think about other people,” Welsh said.

-Palmer's team was one of two that chose to allocate their funds to the Philadelphia COVID-19 Fund, which provides grants to nonprofits in the Greater Philadelphia area that serve at-risk populations during the crisis.
+Welsh's team was one of two that chose to allocate their funds to the Philadelphia COVID-19 Fund, which provides grants to nonprofits in the Greater Philadelphia area that serve at-risk populations during the crisis.
 Both contributed their allotted $11,000 to the organization.

-“Part of our thought process was this is pretty much the biggest fire that pretty much every nonprofit is trying to put out right now, so if we can help put out that fire, we’re contributing to not only a specific nonprofit, but we are putting our resources where they are most needed,” Palmer said.
+“Part of our thought process was this is pretty much the biggest fire that pretty much every nonprofit is trying to put out right now, so if we can help put out that fire, we’re contributing to not only a specific nonprofit, but we are putting our resources where they are most needed,” Welsh said.

-Welsh said she and her team originally decided to focus on arts education for grades K-6, but their plan changed slightly when the pandemic began affecting the city.
+Palmer said she and her team originally decided to focus on arts education for grades K-6, but their plan changed slightly when the pandemic began affecting the city.

-Welsh said her team looked for an organization that provided services in a way that included art and arts education.
+Palmer said her team looked for an organization that provided services in a way that included art and arts education.
 She said they chose to fund The Village of Arts and Humanities in North Philadelphia because the organization also functions as a community center, offering childcare services and support for formerly incarcerated people.

-Welsh said her team gave The Village $11,000 in the form of a general operating grant.
+Palmer said her team gave The Village $11,000 in the form of a general operating grant.
 During the pandemic, the organization helped children troubleshoot problems with schoolwork, dropped off art supplies to children, and served as a food site for people who needed meals.
 This grant allows the organization to use the funds as they see fit and provides flexibility in paying for operating expenses, she said.

-“Making these general operating grants to organizations that know more than you about the specific communities that they’re serving and the inequities that they’re trying to correct — I think that’s a lesson that all of philanthropy can learn, and I think we need to get that lesson to bigger players and specific donors,” Welsh said.
+“Making these general operating grants to organizations that know more than you about the specific communities that they’re serving and the inequities that they’re trying to correct — I think that’s a lesson that all of philanthropy can learn, and I think we need to get that lesson to bigger players and specific donors,” Palmer said.

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.